Long range correlation in cosmic microwave background radiation: Conclusion

 \section{Conclusion}

-In this work we used three independent approach to investigate the statistical properties of {\it WMAP} data.
-The applied methods of Multifractal Detrended Fluctuation Analysis, Rescaled Range Analysis and Scaled Windowed Variance methods show that the {\it WMAP} data is a statistically isotropic data set or a fractional Gaussian noise.
+In this work we used three method to investigate the statistical properties of {\it WMAP} data.
+The applied methods Multifractal Detrended Fluctuation Analysis, Rescaled Range Analysis and Scaled Windowed Variance methods show that the {\it WMAP} data is a statistically isotropic data set.
 The value of Hurst exponent, $H\simeq0.94$, guarantees that there is no evidence for violation of statistical isotropy in the CMB map.
 The MF-DFA method allows us to determine the multifractal characterization of this map.
-The $q$ dependence of generalized Hurst $h(q)$ and classical multifractal scaling $\tau(q)$ exponents, show that the temperature fluctuations on the last scattering surface has multifractal behavior which is agreement to the extended self-similarity method \cite{sree03}.
+The $q$ dependence of generalized Hurst $h(q)$ and classical multifractal scaling $\tau(q)$ exponents, show that the temperature fluctuations on the last scattering surface has multifractal behavior \cite{sree03}.
 We obtained the generalized multifractal dimension of CMB data $D\simeq0.88$.
 According to a small difference between generalized Hurst exponent and singularity spectrum of the original data set with the surrogate one's, $H-H_{{\rm sur}}=0.06\pm0.01$ and $\Delta\alpha-\Delta\alpha_{{\rm sur}}=0.03$, we found that there is no crucial evidence for non-Gaussianity of the CMB map.
+The compatibility of the multifractal behavior of the temperature fluctuations of CMB with their Gaussian distribution has been also explored recently \cite{Ber}.
 Comparison of the generalized Hurst exponent of the original data with the shuffled and surrogate series showed that the nature of the multifractality of CMB is mainly due to the long-range correlation , rather than the broadness of the probability density function.

 {\bf Acknowledgements}